bitten2up/3-laws/README.md

 # 3-laws
-3 laws of newton sdl2
+3 laws of newton sfml